lomocoin/lomo-rn-boilerplate/README.md

 #### CodePush

-- _yarn ios-codepush_: build an iOS Release version and then push it to AppCenter under Stagging deployment
+- _yarn ios-codepush_: build an iOS Release version and then push it to AppCenter under Staging deployment
-- _yarn android-codepush_: build an Android Release version and then push it to AppCenter under Stagging deployment
+- _yarn android-codepush_: build an Android Release version and then push it to AppCenter under Staging deployment

+## Todos

+- Writing Unit Testing
+- Integrate End-To-End testing with Detox